ORESoftware/hr4R/README.md

  }
  ```

- as you can see, I configured it to ignore anything in /node_modules/ directory and made sure only the /routes directory was being listened to
+ as you can see, I configured it to ignore anything in /node_modules/ directory and made sure only the /routes directory was being listened to;
+ I could have just used '/routes/' but just in case there was some node_module with '/routes/' in the path, I added that clause.
+Not as fail proof
+ as I would like, but should work for now.

  the final part of the equation is similar to front-end reloading - we use gulp to listen to the filesystem - like so: